 Figure 2.
 Locations of identified Darlingtonia californica populations in California (Consortium of California Herbaria, 2021).
 Each point represents a population that a voucher has been collected and deposited into an herbarium associated with the Consortium of California Herbaria.
 Note some collections were taken prior to GPS, so location data may be approximations.
 Red circles indicate the separate geographic regions: Six Rivers National Forest, Shasta-Trinity National Forest, Plumas National Forest, and the Mendocino isolate.

-Previous work has shown phenotypic differences between populations with variation in leaf color (Elder, 1997; Rice, 1997, 2006).
-However, while previous genetic studies have compared Darlingtonia to other genera within the Sarraceniaceae, no genetic survey within D. californica has ever been conducted (Rice, 1997; Karberg and Gale, 2006.).
-Due to the geographic distances between the population regions, it is likely there is very low gene flow among the geographic regions.
-Additionally, the high stresses of unique habitats can represent a strong selective pressure for local adaptations to each environment for many plant species (Joshi et al., 2001).
-Therefore, I hypothesize there is likely substantial genetic variation between these regions.

-Purpose of Study

-The purpose of this project is to estimate baseline levels of genetic diversity within and among populations D. californica to inform conservation strategies.
-If the results show significant genotypic differences coupled with the phenotypic differences previously identified between the regions, it could be more appropriate to separate D. californica into distinct species or subspecies.
-This would significantly change the conservation efforts of D. californica as new designations would change the classification of the resultant species or subspecies.
-Regardless, any information about the genetic diversity of the species will be valuable to its conservation.
+In order to estimate baseline levels of genetic diversity within and among populations in D. californica, we sampled X individuals from across their range, including at least X individuals from each major geographic region.
+This information fills a critical knowledge gap and will enable significantly more effective conservation efforts on the species going forward, particularly as the species’ habitat undergoes the changes that it is predicted to experience over the coming decades.
 Significant inter-regional genotypic differences will indicate which populations may need increased conservation efforts.
 Additionally, it will identify which populations could benefit from an outbreeding conservation program.

 While studies have identified some phenotypic differences in color, very little is known about the distribution of genetic variation within this species, and these differences have not been shown to correlate with various geographic distributions (Elder, 1997; Rice, 1997, 2006).
 Additionally, D. californica only occurs in very wet, nutrient-poor soils which are at an increased risk of loss due to climate change.
 The loss of these habitats is expected to result in a significant decline in population numbers for this species.
 Baseline information about genetic diversity within Darlingtonia will be critical in determining which populations will benefit from increased conservation efforts.
 While D. californica is considered apparently secure (S4/G4) by NatureServe and California Department of Fish and Wildlife, the species is listed as moderately threatened, ranked 4.2, by the California Natural Diversity Database (2022).
 In addition to the risk of habitat loss, D. californica is threated by horticultural collection due to its unique leaves and symbiotic carnivorous nature.
 With these threats and the inclusion of D. californica on the California Native Plant Society’s Inventory of Rare and Endangered Plants, it is therefore important to take immediate action to protect this unique species (2022).

-CHAPTER II

-METHODOLOGY
+Methods:

 Study Species